Titus210/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #VAtiables and if else project
-This project is about all c variables and control structures
+This project is about all c variables and control structure Task 0: